 Participants will attend Romanian film screenings once a week.
 The film productions are selected from works by renowned Romanian film directors (with a particular accent upon the New Wave Romanian Cinema) and recipients of important awards at great European film festivals as well as screenings of Romanian classics.

 During the weekends we have scheduled sessions of cultural documentation in the Old City of Braşov, on the Transfăgărășan, which is one of the most spectacular routes in Romania, also known as the “route in the clouds” (a road that ensures, in fact, the connection between the historical region of Wallachia and Transylvania); another historically significant landmark in our trip throughout the country will be Cetatea de Baltă, with its Bethlen Haller Castle, considered to be a monumental combination of Renaissance architecture and Baroque influences; we also plan to have a visit ina traditional Romanian village etc.

 These site visits benefit from the informed comments of young historians, sociologists, and art historians, specialized in researching the region, its history, traditions and the rich socio-cultural and ethnographic milieu existing in this area of Romania.

 An international evening will be organized for the participants, who are asked to present the specific customs, foods and drinks, objects and other things relevant to the countries they come from.
 This event is followed by a party.

-The accommodation will be in three-star locations in Braşov in the city center or at a short walking distance from it.
+The accommodation will be in three-star location in Braşov in the city center or at a short walking distance from it.